The World of Shareholder Perks and Benefits

 In Japan, Nissan Shatai announced on December 17th, 2015, that it was ending its shareholder benefit program.
 As hyperactive trading continues to take hold and long-term investors become forgotten, even though it's the long-term investors who end up amassing the biggest fortunes, a certain culture of fostering and rewarding business-like ownership has been lost to some degree.

 These companies used to offer perks to shareholders, but over time and with changes in leadership and ownership, the perks have disappeared.

 One of the world's premier beverage companies, Anheuser-Busch owned a chain of theme parks under the Busch Gardens and Seaworld names.
 Shareholders were given a 15 percent discount on the price of admission as well as a grab bag full of various "goodies."
 The company has since merged with InBev and sold its theme park division to The Blackstone Group, thus ending this particular shareholder perk.
 In 2016, Anheuser-Busch InBev received the European Union's blessing in its proposed merger with SABMiller, to combine the world's largest two brewing companies into one.

-One of the greatest investments of all time, William Wrigley, the world's largest bubble gum manufacturer and the powerhouse behind things like Juicy Fruit, Big Red, and Wrigley's, was taken private after the billionaire Mars family bought them to add to their M&M empire.
+One of the greatest investments of all time, the Wrigley Company, the world's largest bubble gum manufacturer and the powerhouse behind things like Juicy Fruit, Big Red, and Wrigley's, was taken private after the billionaire Mars family bought them to add to their M&M empire.
 Prior to this, Wrigley had a great shareholder perk.
 It would send investors twenty packs of free gum every year at Christmas as a "thank you" for investing their money.

 Keep On the Lookout